 The letter of credit shall be irrevocable and shall provide for sixty (60) days’ notice to the County and approval of any change, amendment, or termination.

-The letter of credit shall be accepted as a financial guarantee only after review and approval by the Zoning Administrator and States Attorney.
+The letter of credit shall be accepted as a financial guarantee only after Zoning Administrator and States Attorney review and make recommendation to Board of County Commissioners for approval.

 The financial institution issuing the letter of credit shall be insured by the Federal Depository Insurance Corporation of the Federal Savings and Loan Insurance Corporation.